-The Inquisitor rulebook is divided into several distinct sections.
-The first part is the Core Rules which details the basic mechanics of playing a game of Inquisitor.
-As part of the core rules there are also rules for various special abilities and psychic powers your characters may possess.
-The Armoury section is next, with rules for over a hundred different weapons and pieces of equipment, from the humble lasgun to extravagant psychic-familiars such as the psyber-eagle.
+The Inquisitor rulebook is divided into several distinct section n The first part is the Core Rules which details the basic mechanicy of playing a game of Inquisitor.
+As part of the core rules there a also rules for various special abilities and psychic powers yo characters may possess.
+The Armoury section is next, with rule for over a hundred different weapons and pieces of equipmer from the humble lasgun to extravagant psychic-familiars such the psyber-eagle.

-A large part of this book is given over to showing a selection of the strange and wondrous characters of the 41st Millennium.
-Included in this section are fifteen characters we have created which you may like to use in your games, or to serve as inspiration for characters of your own devising.
-Throughout the book are short sections dedicated to helping budding players and GMs get started, with advice on creating characters and writing scenarios, running campaigns and so on.
-To get you going, there is also a scenario, High Noons, which uses a selection of I answer that, with regard to heretics, two points must be observed: one, on their own side; the other, on the side of the Imperium.
-On their own side there is the sin, whereby they deserve not only to be separated from the Imperium by excommunication, but also to be severed from the world by death.
-For it is a much graver matter to corrupt the faith which quickens the soul, than to forge money which supports temporal life.
-Wherefore if forgers of money and other evildoers are forthwith condemned to death by the secular authority, much more reason is there for heretics, as soon as they are convicted of heresy, to be not only excommunicated but even put to death.
+A large part of this book is given over to showing a selection the strange and wondrous characters of the 41st Millenniu Included in this section are fifteen characters we have create which you may like to use in your games, or to serve a inspiration for characters of your own devising.
+Throughout a book are short sections dedicated to helping budding players a GMs get started, with advice on creating characters and writh scenarios, running campaigns and so on.
+To get you going, the is also a scenario, High Noons, which uses a selection be observed: one, on their own side; the other, on the side of the Imperium.
+On their own side there is the sin, whereby they deserve not only to be separated from the Imperium by excommunication, but also to be part severed from the world by death.
+For it is a much graver lark matter to corrupt the faith which quickens the soul, than to forge money which supports temporal life.
+Wherefore il forgers of money and other evil-doers are forthwith cale condemned to death by the secular authority, much more eate reason is there for heretics, as soon as they are convicted of heresy, to be not only excommunicated but even put to death.